chase-larocca/CPST-4710-Capstone/README.md

 Upon completion of the script, the user can now run the startup.py.
 This will start the Flask server and present the user with a local IP address in the terminal.
 Navigating to this link in a browser will display the website's home page.

+If users utilize the setup.py script, they will already be granted an admin account.
+The default credentials should immediately be changed.
+These credentials are admin@sb.com with a default password of admin.

+From this point, the user can utilize the site as needed.

 KNOWN BUGS: Some MySQL installations might have a mismatch in authentication plugins.
 If upon running the setup.py file, you receive a message like "FAILURE ERROR: Authentication plugin 'caching_sha2_password' is not supported," follow these steps:

   1) In the terminal, run cd "C:\Program Files\MySQL\MySQL Server 8.0\bin" unless your MySQL is in a different location.